section-engineering-education/engineering-education/articles/android-studio-shimmer-loading-effect/index.md

-When loading data, especially from a remote server, chances are the data will not be loaded instantly on your application screen.
+When displaying data, especially from a remote server, chances are the data will not be loaded instantly on your application screen.
 As a developer, you don’t want to show a blank screen to the user while your app requests data from the Internet.
 The user should know that your application is communicating with the necessary data servers.
 For that reason, you need to find ways to inform a user that data is being loaded.
 And in a very short time, the data the user has requested will be displayed on the app's screen.

 ### Introduction

 There are many hacks of implementing the loading progress of your remote data.
-Some of the common methods include using a [ProgressBar](https://developer.android.com/reference/android/widget/ProgressBar), [Shimmer loading](https://github.com/facebook/shimmer-android), or [Spinner loader](https://developer.android.com/reference/android/widget/Spinner).
+Some of the common methods include using a [ProgressBar](https://developer.android.com/reference/android/widget/ProgressBar), [Shimmer](https://github.com/facebook/shimmer-android), or [Spinner loader](https://developer.android.com/reference/android/widget/Spinner).

-This guide will primarily discuss the concept of the shimmer loading effect in the Android Studio application.
+This guide will primarily discuss the concept of the shimmer loading effect.
 Shimmer Loading widget acts as a skeleton layout.
 Typically a content placeholder with a shimmering animation.
 It overrides the application's main screen as the application requests data from the server.
 Once the data is loaded, the dummy skeleton screen will disappear.
-It is replaced by the main screen views that bind loaded data into the respective widgets.
+It is replaced by the main screen views that bind data into the respective widgets.

-To implement a shimmering loading in android studio, you need a library called [shimmer](http://facebook.github.io/shimmer-android/).
-This dependency helps implement a shimmer loading effect (a Skeleton Loading Screen) when fetching data from a server.

-Facebook developed it to show loading animation while loading data from APIs or servers.
+To implement a shimmering effect in android studio, you need a library called [shimmer](http://facebook.github.io/shimmer-android/).
+This dependency helps implement a shimmer layouts when fetching data from a server.
+It implements the same concept as you would do with Spinner or ProgressBar.
+Major corporates such as YouTube, LinkedIn, Google Drive, and Facebook have implemented the shimmer loading effect in their applications.
+[Facebook]((http://facebook.github.io/shimmer-android/)) developed it to show loading animation while requesting data from APIs or servers.

 ![Facebook Shimmering Example](/engineering-education/android-studio-shimmer-loading-effect/shimmer-small.gif)

 ***[Image source](http://facebook.github.io/shimmer-android/)***

-It implements the same concept as you would do with Spinner or ProgressBar.
-Major corporates such as YouTube, LinkedIn, Google Drive, and Facebook have implemented the shimmer loading effect in their applications.

 ### Goal

-This guide will discuss how to implement this shimmer loading effect using Android Studio and live data.
-We will load data from the Internet and display it in the app while implementing the shimmer loading effect.
+This guide will discuss how to implement this shimmering animation using Android Studio and live data.
+We will load data from the Internet and display it in the app while implementing the shimmer layouts.
 Though the shimmer loading effect can be used in any view, we will focus on the RecyclerView layout.

 ### Prerequisites

 The tutorial assumes you have substantial knowledge of the following areas in Android Studio.

 - Understand how to [create an android application](https://www.youtube.com/watch?v=4NDwINudmDk&list=PLgCYzUzKIBE8TUoCyjomGFqzTFcJ05OaC) using android studio.
 - Be fluent with android HTTP parsing libraries such as [Retrofit](https://square.github.io/retrofit/) and [Volley](https://developer.android.com/training/volley/index.html).
-This guide will focus on using Volley to make internet calls from remote data.
+We will use the Volley dependency to make Internet calls from remote data.
 Here is a [guide](/engineering-education/making-API-requests-using-volley-android/) that will help you understand Volley in detail.
 - Understand how to implement and use android [RecyclerView](https://developer.android.com/guide/topics/ui/layout/recyclerview) layout.

 If you are not familiar, you can follow the links to learn more.